kean/Nuke/README.md

 #### Load Image into Image View

-You can load an image into an image view with a single line of code:
+You can load an image into an image view with a single line of code.

 ```swift
 Nuke.loadImage(with: url, into: imageView)